 8. Fly into an alternate airport

 Depending on where you’re flying, multiple airports may be available.
 For instance, if you’re flying into Chicago you can check the rates for both Midway and O’Hare.
-In New York City and Los Angeles you have even more options.
-More airports means more flights and more opportunities for cheap flights!
+In New York City and Los Angeles, you have even more options.
+More airports means more flights and more opportunities for booking cheap flights!
 (Of course, you may have to keep in mind that your transportation from the airport to your final destination may increase if you switch airports.)

 9. Check out multiple search aggregators